Philadelphia (film): Casting

-Daniel Day-Lewis was offered the role of Andrew Beckett but turned it down, as he was already committed to In the Name of the Father.
-Andy García was briefly attached.
+Andy Garcia was the first actor to be offered the role of Andrew Beckett, but was forced to leave the project due to scheduling conflicts; he would briefly return to the project but ultimately did not play the character.
+Daniel Day-Lewis was approached to replace Garcia, but turned the role down as he was already committed to In the Name of the Father.
+Matthew Modine and William Baldwin also expressed interest in taking over the role of Beckett before it ultimately went to Tom Hanks.
+Bill Murray, William Hurt, Nick Nolte, and Tim Robbins were among the actors considered for the character Joe Miller before the role went to Denzel Washington.
+To prepare for his role, Hanks read the works of author Paul Monette and worked with two personal trainers to shed 35 pounds of weight to depict the deterioration of Beckett's health as the film progresses.

 John Leguizamo was offered the role of Miguel Álvarez but turned it down to play Luigi in the film Super Mario Bros.

 In a June 2022 interview with The New York Times, Tom Hanks said that the film would not be made with a straight actor in a gay role in 2022, stating audiences would not "accept the inauthenticity of a straight guy playing a gay guy".
 Hanks added that this was "rightly so", stating "One of the reasons people weren't afraid of that movie is that I was playing a gay man".

 TriStar Pictures initially refused to insure actor Ron Vawter, who was openly HIV-positive at the time, insisting Jonathan Demme recast him.
 Demme refused, even changing the shooting schedule to accommodate Vawter after he was hospitalized for a month.
 Vawter died of complications from AIDS less than five months after the film's premiere.
 The American Film Institute notes that of some 53 AIDS-positive actors who appeared in the film, 43 (including Vawter) died within a year of its release.

 Filming

+Principal photography commenced on October 21, 1992.
 The film was shot in-sequence (chronological order), as Hanks had to gradually lose weight over the course of the film, and to help the actor follow a clear emotional trajectory.
 Filming took place on-location in Philadelphia, with the courtroom scenes shot at City Hall.
 Other locations included the University of Pennsylvania library, Mount Sinai Hospital, Spectrum arena and Rittenhouse Square.